 Podcast ideas take a lot of work to come to fruition.
 Recording a podcast is one of the first steps in creating a podcast, but post-podcast production and marketing are also important.
 Websites are the way to take your podcast format to the next level.

-Creating a podcast for your website provides four key benefits:
+Creating a podcast for your website provides three key benefits:

 2. Help Fans Find Your First Podcast

 As the years add up, your early episodes are archived by podcast services.
 The podcast script format used in the older podcast production gets lost over time.
 Podcast hosting sites make it difficult to navigate older episodes.

 Podcasting services that include a website make navigating to your podcast easier.
 Audiences can enjoy every episode of your production from the beginning.
 And, Google will refer visitors to each episode.
 A website builds a funnel to your other content, no matter where a new fan jumps in.

 3. Increase Visibility on Your Podcast Ideas

 Google is the king of internet discoverability, accounting for nearly 89% of all internet search traffic as of April 2019.
 A website gives your podcast valuable SEO juice to rank high for related Google searches.
 Most podcast hosting sites limit visibility in search engines.

 An SEO-optimized website gives you a place to input additional keywords related to your podcast recordings.
 Your website can include a full script, additional behind-the-scene photos of podcast recording equipment, and more exclusive content.